The Slide Duration options in the Module Editor [?]

 3000ms is entered for the slide pictured below; there’s not enough space for its animations, so the number is automatically increased to

-You can repeat the process described above for any slide you want to have a custom duration, and each slide will change at the exact time of your preference.
+Repeat the process for each slide to set a custom duration, and they will change at your preferred time.

 If you need to return the duration of a slide back to the global setting, delete the custom value from its Slide Length option, and you’ll see the word